Affandi: Artistic career

 Affandi himself said: One day an art collector looked in my studio and said he couldn't select any of my paintings because the paintings he saw hurt his feelings.
 He asked me why I didn't make paintings of beautiful objects: landscapes, girls, and so forth.
 I too like beautiful things, but they do not necessary provide inspiration for my work.
 My subjects are expressive rather than beautiful.
 I paint suffering – an old woman, a beggar, a black mountain ...
 My great wish is that people learn a little from my work.
 I do know the danger of doing paintings with this in mind.
 I have no intention of becoming a social propagandist, and I must be careful.
-One day, in India, visiting a village with my Daughter Kartika, I saw a dead body covered by a mattress.
-Kartika said, "That's a good subject for you."
+One day, in India, visiting a village with my daughter Kartika, I saw a dead body covered by a mattress.
+Kartika said "That's a good subject for you."
 I felt very touched by what we had seen, but I told her I would not paint it.
 My next painting was of a flower, in reality very fresh, but which on my canvas lacked all life.

 Some of Affandi's most creative years were spent in India, where he travelled and painted from 1949 to 1951.
-From there he went to Europe, showing his paintings at the major capitals (among them Paris, London, Brussels, Rome).
-He has visited the United States thrice, teaching at Ohio State University and painting a mural at the East-West Center in Hawaii.
-He has shown also at the São Paulo Biennale and travelled through Asia, and was planning for a trip around the world, to do a series of paintings for an art collector in Japan.

-As a renowned artist, Affandi participated in various exhibitions abroad.
-Besides India, he also displayed his works in the biennale in Brazil (1952), Venice (1954), and won an award there, and São Paulo (1956).
+From there, he went to Europe, showing his paintings at the major capitals (among them Paris, London, Brussels, and Rome).
+Affandi visited the United States thrice, teaching at Ohio State University and painting a mural at the East-West Center in Hawaii.
+He also displayed his works in the biennale in Brazil (1952), Venice (1954), and won an award there, and São Paulo (1956).
 In 1957, he received a scholarship from the United States government to study arts education.
 He was appointed as an Honorary Professor in Painting by Ohio State University in Columbus.
 In 1974, he received an honorary doctorate from University of Singapore, the Peace Award from the Dag Hammarskjoeld Foundation in 1977, and the title of Grand Maestro in Florence, Italy.